Study 29: Paul’s testimony before King Agrippa

 What an amazing opportunity!
-We often long for opportunities such as the one described in this Chapter to speak to our friends and neighbours and bemoan the fact that they rarely arise.
-But sometimes they do, and the question that each one of us needs to ask of ourselves is this: when they arise, am I ready to take full advantage of them?
+We often long for opportunities, such as the one described in this chapter, to speak to our friends and neighbours and we bemoan the fact that they rarely arise.
+But sometimes they do and the question that each one of us needs to ask of ourselves is this: when they arise, am I ready to take full advantage of them?

 Paul is an excellent example of a man ready to share his faith with anyone who was prepared to listen.
 He treated everyone to whom he spoke with the same degree of courtesy.
-Paul was a man who loved his fellow man.
-He put into practice what he preached, ‘If I gave everything I have to poor people, and if I were burned alive for preaching the Gospel but didn’t love others, it would be of no value whatever.
-Love is ‘………….’
+Paul was a man who loved his neighbour.
+He put into practice what he preached: “If I gave everything I have to poor people and if I were burned alive for preaching the gospel but didn’t love others, it would be of no value whatever.”
 1 Corinthians 13:3-7

-Paul told his testimony just as it had happened, but he put all parts of it together into a logical sequence so that the people listening could understand it and particularly the sequence of the events making it up.
-He began by setting his life in the context of the Jewish way of life, Acts 26:4-5
+Paul related his testimony just as it had happened, but he put all the different parts of it together in a logical sequence, so that the people listening could understand it and, particularly, the various events as they unfolded.
+He began by setting his life in the context of the Jewish way of life.
+(See Acts 26:4-5.)

 Paul’s life was a matter of record.
 He had made it a very public life in that he had been a model of Pharisaism.

 So, who were the Pharisees?
 Well, they were a strict party of Jews who over-emphasised minute obedience to the law and traditions.
 They pretended to be superior and were very influential in the synagogues.
 They believed in people living for ever; the resurrection of the body (which the Sadducees did not) and the existence of angels.
 They believed in being totally committed to obeying God’s will – as they saw it – and would go to any lengths to enforce their view of it.